Bartapapa/legend/docs/pages/traits.md

 <details markdown="1">
 <summary><b>13.
 Elf</b></summary>
 Whenever you're dirtied, humiliated, or otherwise shown in a less-than-ideal light, you take a Wound.
 These Wounds don't heal until you've taken care of where it comes from (cleaning up, regaining your pride, etc).

 All attributes +2.
 </details>

 <details markdown="1">
 <summary><b>14.
 Gnome</b></summary>
+You can't wield medium or heavy melee weapons, or mechanical ranged weapons.
+When you sleep, you can ask the GM, "If I do X, will Y happen?".
+The GM can truthfully answer by Yes, No or Maybe.

 Wit or Lore +1, Might -1.
 </details>

 <details markdown="1">
 <summary><b>15.
 Beastman</b></summary>
 You're an orc (pigman), a goblin (ratman) or a gnoll (dogman).

+Scars you acquire give you either +1 Armor (if Inventory) or +1 HP (if Mind).

 Might or Grace +1, Lore -2.
 </details>

 <details markdown="1">
 <summary><b>16.
 Automaton</b></summary>
+You have an attribute called PURPOSE (all caps is non-optional).
+It is always equal to your highest attribute.
+State your purpose in three words (for example, DEFEND-THIS-AREA, MUST-PROTECT-GEORGE, SLAY-ALL-MUTANTS, etc).
+Whenever you are in a situation where you're doing your purpose, roll PURPOSE instead of the normal attribute.
+State also something that doesn't compute, in one word (for example, LOVE, WAR or TAXES).
+Whenever you're confronted with what you can't compute, either fall to 0 HP or shut down and reboot after a minute.
+Someone with the appropriate tools can reprogram you while you're sleeping.
+They choose your new purpose.
+You choose what doesn't compute.

 Lore -1.
 </details>